Heirs Of Hyderabad's Last King Can Claim Millions Held In U.K. Account, Court Rules

 A London court has finally put to rest one of the many disputes between nuclear-armed neighbors India and Pakistan.

 It goes back 71 years, to just after the partition of British colonial India into two independent states, India and Pakistan.
-At the time, the region was dotted with princely fiefdoms, ruled by Hindu maharajas and Muslim nizams – autonomous royals who lived in ornate palaces and amassed huge fortunes in cash and jewels.
+At the time, the region was dotted with princely fiefdoms ruled by Hindu maharajahs and Muslim nizam — autonomous royals who lived in ornate palaces and amassed huge fortunes in cash and jewels.

 The largest of these princely states was Hyderabad, situated in the heart of the newly created India.
 Hyderabad's ruler, Osman Ali Khan, the 7th Nizam of Hyderabad, declined to join India, prompting his kingdom's invasion and annexation.